KoushikDutta1999/Tuition_Python/README.md

 # Tuition_Python

+- Dictionary
+  - Python Program to show a Dictionary
+  - Python Program to show a Dictionary user input
+  - Python Program to print sum or dictionary values
+  - Python Program to show a maximum and minumum values in a Dictionary
+  - Python Program to show an element key exist or not in a Dictionary
+  - Python Program to merge two Dictionaries
+- Exam_05042022
+  - Python Program to create two lists with even and odd numbers from a list
+  - Python program to use list as a stack
+  - Python Program to find the sum of digits of a number until its a single digit number (O/P -> 129 -> 3)
+  - Python Program to find the number of occurrences of item 50 from a tuple
+  - Python Program to swap two tuples
+  - Python Program to print Fibonacci series using Recursion
+  - Python Program to merge two dictionaries
 - Python Programs on List
   - List_1 Python Program to show a List static
   - List_2 Python Program to show a List by user input